The Jewelry Desk

 Keyzar Jewelry Classic Hoops 30mm — 14k Yellow Gold

 30mm, solid 14k, about 2.1 grams.
 Keyzar runs slightly thinner in the tube than Mejuri Bold but with a more polished finish that catches light better.
 Post-and-hinge closure is tight.
-Sold direct so pricing fluctuates — shop the lowest-list tier rather than the engraved versions.
+Sold direct, so compare the plain and engraved versions carefully before checkout; pricing can move by option.

 Best for